SAP/openui5/README.md

 What is it?
 -----------
-OpenUI5 lets you build enterprise-ready web applications, responsive to all devices, running on almost any browser of your choice.
-It's based on JavaScript and follows web standards.
-It eases your development with a client-side HTML5 rendering library including a rich set of controls and supports data binding to different data models (JSON, XML and OData).
+OpenUI5 empowers you to craft robust web applications tailored for enterprise needs.
+Whether accessed on desktops, tablets, or smartphones, your applications will seamlessly adapt, ensuring a responsive experience across various devices and browsers.
+Leveraging the power of JavaScript and adhering to web standards, OpenUI5 provides a client-side HTML5 rendering library replete with a diverse array of controls.

+Simplify your development process with OpenUI5's extensive toolkit, which facilitates the creation of visually appealing and functional interfaces.
+The framework supports seamless data binding to diverse data models, including JSON, XML, and OData.
+With OpenUI5, you can elevate your web application development, enjoying the flexibility to run your applications on nearly any browser while delivering an enterprise-grade user experience.

 And... it's free and open source: OpenUI5 is licensed under the Apache License, Version 2.0 - see [LICENSE.txt](LICENSE.txt).
 It also contains third-party open source modules.
 See the list and respective licenses in [THIRDPARTY.txt](THIRDPARTY.txt).